Roger Beebe doesn't believe that bigger

 Historia Calamitatum — the name is taken from the autobiography of a medieval French philosopher, written in Latin — documents Beebe's personal journey in developing his ability to, well, cry.
 The film touches on preconceived notions of masculinity, and is narrated with an Ira Glass-like introspection that is both meaningful and self-deprecating.
 In the film, Beebe meticulously records every time he cries and what exactly spurs him to let it all out.
 He logs everything, from a breakup with his girlfriend to a particularly heart-wrenching episode of Top Chef to Duke University's basketball victory over the University of Connecticut.

 "Sports are set up to be melodramatic," he explains.
-"I don't think it's any surprise that it gets me."
+"I don't think it's any surprise that

 Famous Irish Americans takes a similar approach in its social commentary, but leaves the humor behind to take a close look at how we perceive cultural boundaries.
 It weaves the outdated one-drop rule of racial classification — that is, the idea that someone with even one drop of African blood is black — into a larger picture about how we arbitrarily identify and designate heredity.
 Constructed as a Q&A, the film feels a bit like a very-low-budget educational video.
 In it, Beebe asks his audience whom they perceive as being Irish — Shaquille O'Neal or Ed O'Neill (Married with Children's Al Bundy.)
 The goal, Beebe says, is a "hyper-flat exploration of race, America and the limits of binary thought."

 Both Touch Me Karaoke and Congratulations rank among Beebe's more experimental films, and confront the audience with notions of an American dystopia — sometimes in an amusingly satirical manner.
 Congratulations is part of an installation piece that has been featured at the Disjecta Contemporary Art Center of Portland and the Ann Arbor Film Festival.